nicrie/xmca/README.md

 For the mathematical understanding please have a look at e.g. [Bretherton et al.][bretherton-paper] or the [lecture material][mca-material] written by C. Bretherton.

-## :star: New in release 1.4.0
+## :star: New in release 1.4.x
-- much faster and more memory-efficient algorithm
+- Much faster and more memory-efficient algorithm
+- Significance testing of individual modes via
-- added *Rule N* for significance testing of obtained singular values
+  - *Rule N* ([Overland & Preisendorfer 1982][ruleN])
+  - Bootstrapping/permutation schemes + block-wise approach for autocorrelated data
-- added iterative permutation scheme for significance testing (Winkler et al. 2020)
+  - Iterative permutation ([Winkler et al. 2020][winkler])
-- period parameter of `solve` method provides more flexibility to exponential extension, making complex MCA more stable
+- Period parameter of `solve` method provides more flexibility to exponential extension, making complex MCA more stable
+- Fixed missing coslat weighting when saving a model ([Issue 25][issue25])

 ## :pushpin: Core Features